 Executive functioning short stories that explicitly teach executive functioning skills.
 Kids will connect with characters like “Oscar the Organizing Octopus” to learn about skills that matter.

-Interactive play activities to teach executive functioning skills in an engaging way.
+Executive functioning play activities to practice skills in an engaging way.
 Just read the script and perform the group activities to provide practice with executive functioning skills.

-Visual posters with “I can” statements to remind students about staying focused, managing time, using self-control, and more.
+Visual executive functioning posters with “I can” statements to remind students about staying focused, managing time, using self-control, and more.

-A comprehensive assortment of executive functioning lessons, activities, task cards, and more for younger learners.
+A comprehensive set of executive functioning lessons, activities, task cards, and more for younger learners.
 Activities are fun, engaging, and age-appropriate for elementary students.

 Need resources for older learners?
 Check out these executive functioning materials for young adults and more advanced students!